BioKT/ResDocs/docs/MET-parametrize/parametrization.md

 antechamber -fi gout -i MET-charges.log -bk MET -fo ac -o MET.ac -c rc -cf resp.chg -at amber
 ```

 Now, we will delete the capping groups from the custom residue.
-To do so
-we need the `MET.mc` file, which is pretty self explanatory.
-The omited
+To do so we need the `MET.mc` file, which is pretty self explanatory.
+The omited atoms are the ones belonging to the caps.
-atoms are the ones belonging to the caps.
-One must then run the following
+One must then run the following line:
-line:
 ```
 prepgen -i MET.ac -o MET.prepin -m MET.mc -rn MET
 ```

-Lastly, we will generate the parameters using parmchk2:
+Lastly, we will generate the parameters using **parmchk2**:
 ```
 parmchk2 -i MET.ac -f ac -o MET_gaff.frcmod
 ```

-The final step is then to run tleap to obtain the Amber parameters.
-Open
+The final step is then to run **tleap** to obtain the Amber
-tleap by typing: tleap.
+ parameters.
+Open **tleap** by typing `tleap` in your terminal.
 Once inside, type the following lines.

 ```